snirye/ILrail-bar/README.md

 ## Privacy

-ILrail-bar uses the official Israel Railways API but does not collect or store any personal data.
+ILrail-bar uses the official Israel Railways API and does not collect or store any personal data.
 All requests are made directly from your device to the official Israel Railways endpoint.

 ## Feedback and Contributions